Water & Sewer

 Water Department Payment Information

 The Le Roy water treatment plant has a 1 million gallon a day capacity.
-The plant is an iron removal system with (aeration/micro-filtration).
+The plant is an iron removal system with (aeration/ Multimedia w/Greensand Pressure Filter Filtration).
 The plant draws ground water from three wells, which are fed into an aerator to remove hydrogen sulfide, methane, and oxidize iron.
 Chlorine and Sodium Permanganate are currently added to help oxidize arsenic.
-The water is then passed through micro-filters to remove iron and arsenic.
-These filters backwash every 30 minutes to remove all build up of solids.
+The water is then passed through Multimedia w/Greensand Pressure Filter Filtration to remove iron and arsenic.
+These filters backwash every 65,000 gallons to remove all build up of solids.
 The filtered water is finally softened and then treated again with chlorine and fluoride before being passed to the finished water storage tank and pumped out into the distribution system.